Frequently Asked Questions

 What if my child is entering 11th, or 12th grade -- can he/she still be in the program?

 All students at W.W.
-Roosevelt High School and Early College can take dual-credit classes, however they will not be part of the full Early College program.
+Roosevelt High School and H-TECH can take dual-credit classes, however they will not be part of the full Early College program.

 Do I have to live within the boundary of Dallas ISD schools for my child to attend?